SteveBarnett/human-centred/_drafts/2025-02-24-three-knots-of-accessibility.md

 This is not quite true.
 There are distinctions and differences, but the boundary lines we draw are made up.
 These boundaries can have short-term, problem-remediation, utility in products and services.
 But they're not a true representation of how the world is.
 Most things exist on a spectrum, not as a binary.
 And the closer we look at any given boundary, the more we see, and the fuzzier the distinction becomes.

 If a Quality Engineer who knows nothing about accessibility does manual testing with a keyboard, is that just "testing"?
-If an Accessiblity Specialist does the same manual testing with a keyboard, is that now "Accessibility testing"?
+If an Accessibility Specialist does the same manual testing with a keyboard, is that now "Accessibility testing"?

 When we look at our product or service's user journeys, we can see that there are just common, core, human, tasks that our users are doing.